Week Three Quiz

 -

-Which of the following enzymes catalyzes the first committed step of glycolysis?
+Which of the following enzymes catalyzes the first commitment step of glycolysis?

 - Hexokinase